-Students who completed the Recommended or Distinguished Achievement Program-Advanced High School Program and graduated from high school in more than 36 consecutive months, but no more than 41 consecutive months may be eligible to receive a \$500 scholarship to be applied toward the cost of tuition and fees.
-The student may also be eligible to receive an additional \$1,000 scholarship if he/she graduated with at least 30 college credit hours.
+A student who graduates from high school in more than 36 months but no more than 41 months may be eligible for a \$500 scholarship for use toward tuition and fees.
+If the student also graduates with at least 30 semester hours of college credit he/ she may receive an additional \$1,000 scholarship.

-Students who completed the Recommended or Distinguished Achievement Program-Advanced High School Program and graduated from high school in more than 41 consecutive months, but no more than 45 consecutive months may be eligible to receive a \$1,000 scholarship to be applied toward the cost of tuition and fees if he/she graduated with at least 30 college credit hours.
+A student who graduates in more than 41 months but no more than 45 months (46 months for students graduating after 6-15-07) may be eligible for a \$1,000 scholarship for use toward tuition and fees if he/she graduates with at least 30 semester hours of college credit.